Abstract

 Introduction

 The focus of this work is on Ketosis-prone type 2 diabetes (KPD), a subtype of T2D, common in particular in patients of African descent (Vellanki and Umpierrez, 2017; Umpierrez et al., 1995; McFarlane et al., 2001; Mauvais-Jarvis et al., 2004b).
 KPD presents with ketosis or diabetic ketoacidosis (DKA), an episode of extremely high blood glucose and low blood pH due to excess ketone bodies.
 Such an episode is associated with a lack of insulin secretion and action and thus, in the absence of a known precipitating cause, is classically thought of as a symptom of T1D rather than T2D.
 Unlike in T1D, however, β-cell autoimmunity is not present in KPD.
-Further, KPD patients can often achieve partial remission: after a few weeks or months of treatment with insulin, they are no longer dependent on insulin and can control blood sugar with diet or oral antidiabetic agents (Mauvais-Jarvis et al., 2004b; McFarlane et al., 2001; Vellanki et al., 2016; Umpierrez et al., 1997; Vellanki et al., 2020).
-There is substantial heterogeneity in response to insulin treatment, with some patients unable to achieve remission, and the duration of the remission varying from 6 months to 10 years (Mauvais-Jarvis et al., 2004b).
-Although no study has systematically characterized the duration of high blood sugar preceding the acute DKA event, patients generally report less than 4 weeks of diabetes-associated symptoms (polyuria, polydipsia, and weight loss) prior to the emergency (Vellanki and Umpierrez, 2017).
+Further, KPD patients can often achieve partial remission: after a few weeks or months of treatment with insulin, they are no longer dependent on insulin and can control blood glucose with diet or oral antidiabetic agents (Mauvais-Jarvis et al., 2004b; McFarlane et al., 2001; Vellanki et al., 2016; Umpierrez et al., 1997; Vellanki et al., 2020).
+There is substantial heterogeneity in response to insulin treatment.
+Firstly, some patients are unable to achieve remission.
+Secondly, when remission is achieved, it does not always last: the duration of the remission (the time until a patient’s condition worsens to the point where they again require insulin) varies from 6 months to 10 years (Mauvais-Jarvis et al., 2004b).
+Although no study has systematically characterized the duration of high blood glucose preceding the acute DKA event, patients generally report less than 4 weeks of diabetes-associated symptoms (polyuria, polydipsia, and weight loss) prior to the emergency (Vellanki and Umpierrez, 2017).
+This does not, however, rule out a longer period of slightly elevated blood glucose, as in pre-diabetes.
 In Table 1, we list these and other known features associated with KPD, which any mathematical model of KPD should be able to explain.

 Results